terrywang/vagrantboxes/README.md

  It's been there since Jan, 2013.
 For some reason Canonical has NOT officially promoted it yet, may be still in beta.
 Remember these are vanilla images ONLY.

-If you are looking for Virtual Machines with server applications (e.g. GitLab, Discourse, WordPress, Redmine, Ruby Stack, Joomla!, Drupal etc…) pre-installed and configured, try Bitnami Stacks, it rocks!
+If you are looking for Virtual Machines with server applications (e.g. GitLab, Discourse, WordPress, Redmine, Ruby Stack, Joomla!, Drupal etc…) pre-installed and configured, try Bitnami Stacks.